Florence Horsbrugh, Baroness Horsbrugh

-Education
+Early life and education

+She was born at Edinburgh on 13 October 1889, third daughter of Henry Moncreiff Horsbrugh, a chartered accountant, and Mary Harriet, née Stark Christie.
 She was educated at Lansdowne House (Edinburgh), St Hilda's (Folkestone), and Mills College (California).

 Career

 During the First World War, Horsbrugh pioneered a travelling kitchen scheme in Chelsea, London, which gained sufficient renown as to warrant an invitation to bring the kitchen to Buckingham Palace one lunch hour to entertain Queen Mary, who approved particularly of the sweets.

 Horsbrugh was a Member of Parliament (MP) for Dundee from 1931 until her defeat in 1945.
 Her victory in 1931 was a surprising result, and she was the first woman to represent the city in the House of Commons and the first Conservative to be elected as a Member of Parliament for Dundee since the city gained its own constituency in 1832.
 At the time of her election, Dundee had not yet elected a female councillor.
-In 1936 she became the first woman to move the Address in reply to the King's Speech, following which she was interviewed for television, in the process becoming the first member of parliament to appear on that medium.
+In 1936 she became the first woman to move the Address in reply to the King's Speech, following which she was interviewed for television, in the process becoming the first Member of Parliament to appear on that medium.

 She unsuccessfully contested Midlothian and Peebles in 1950 and was elected in the delayed poll at Manchester Moss Side, sitting from 1950 until her retirement in 1959.
 Upon retirement, she was elevated to the House of Lords, as a life peer with the title Baroness Horsbrugh, of Horsbrugh in the County of Peebles, where she sat until her death.

 She held ministerial office in the wartime coalition governments as Parliamentary Secretary to the Ministry of Health (1939–45), and Parliamentary Secretary to the Ministry of Food (1945).
 She was only the second woman to hold a ministerial post in a Conservative-led government following Katherine, Duchess of Atholl.

 As Parliamentary Secretary to the Minister of Health, 1939–45, she was responsible for arranging the evacuation of schoolchildren from major cities during the war.
 Following her return to the House of Commons, she was the first woman to hold a Cabinet post in a Conservative government, and only the third woman, after Bondfield and Wilkinson to be appointed as a Cabinet minister in British history (1953–1954), having been appointed Minister of Education in 1951.
 She also served as a delegate to the Council of Europe and Western European Union from 1955 to 1960.

 As part of her lifelong championing of social welfare issues, Horsbrugh took a marked interest in child welfare and introduced, as a private member, the bill which became the Adoption of Children (Regulation) Act 1939.
 Horsbrugh also carried out a great deal of preparatory work on the scheme which eventually became the National Health Service.

 In 1945, she was a British delegate to the San Francisco Conference which established the United Nations.